maidsafe/sn_testnet_tool/README.md

 ./scripts/use-network
 ```

-Will copy the current workspace config to you `~/.safe/node/node_connection_info.config
+Will copy the current workspace prefix-map to your `~/.safe/prefix_maps/{testnet-channel}-prefix-map`